 The other day I bumped into an old friend.
 Lucy.
 We went to college together.
 And even though I was popular among girls for my signature perfume – Carolina Herrera for men; she only remembered me from the joint units we shared.

-Our pep talk slowly transitioned into an unnecessary yet friendly discussion about my big belly, my overgrown beard then to-what-I-do-now.
+Our pep talks slowly transitioned into an unnecessary yet friendly discussion about my big belly, my overgrown beard then to-what-I-do-now.

 You know how you meet a long lost friend or relative – then- since they perceive you as either VERY successful or struggling with life; they ask,